 Dr. Ian McGilvray

 Dr. Ian McGilvray studied medicine at McGill University, graduating in 1993.
 He entered the General Surgery training program at the University of Toronto that same year.
 During his residency he undertook graduate studies in Dr. Ori Rotstein’s laboratory, and obtained a PhD in Cell Biology.
 He became a Fellow of the Royal College of Physicians and Surgeons of Canada in 2001.
 After a clinical fellowship in Transplantation and Hepatobiliary Surgery at Toronto General Hospital, he began his appointment at University Health Network in 2003.
-He is currently an Associate Professor in the Department of Surgery at the University of Toronto.
+He currently leads the HPB Surgical Oncology Program at UHN and is a Professor in the Department of Surgery at the University of Toronto.
 His clinical focus is devoted to transplantation and to complex liver and pancreas oncology.
 His research centers on diseases of the liver, and includes research in viral hepatitis and nanomedicine.

 Dr. Carol-anne Moulton